Video game modding: Paid mods

-While generally satisfied with working for free, mod authors can create and sell mods for various titles through game developer-created channels, including Bethesda's Verified Creators Program for their games and InZOI's Creation Marketplace.
+While generally satisfied with working for free, mod authors can create and sell mods for various titles through game developer-created channels, including Bethesda's Verified Creators Program for their games and InZOIs Creation Marketplace.
 Typically, game companies forbid the commercial sale of mods through their EULAs, including Blizzard Entertainment, who updated their policies in 2009 to disallow the sale and soliciation of donations for third-party add-ons for World of Warcraft.
 If the EULA allows for it, authors can accept donations for their mods independently on crowdfunding websites, such as Patreon and Ko-fi, avoiding restrictions on direct sales.
 Mod uploaders on Nexus Mods can earn "donation points", which they can trade in for real-world currency sourced from a donated pool.
 Over $12 million has been paid to top creators on the platform since 2018.

 The implementation of "paid mod" systems has been controversial.
 Since their attempted introduction on Steam, the market generally has steered away from paid mods.
 In 2022, Electronic Arts updated their policy to disallow "money transactions of any type" for independently distributed paid mods for The Sims 4.
 Criticisms of the change came from Sims 4 creators and mod authors who sold mods through an early access model on crowdfunding websites and released completed mods for free.
 The policy was later updated to allow paid mods using the early access model while still prohibiting completed mods sold with an explicit paywall.
 In 2024, Nexus Mods clarified their policies regarding the hosting of paid mods, including disallowing mods that require other paid mods as a prerequisite as well as lite and demo versions of externally hosted paid mods, citing that paid modding is "in direct conflict" with their goal of making modding easy.
 Bethesda replaced their Creation Club with Creations, a new system for free and paid mod hosting and distribution within their titles such as Skyrim.
 Implemented in 2023, reception of the system was widely negative, with criticisms of the price, the harm on the community, and the practice of abandoning free mods in favor of pushing paid updated versions.
-The system was present in the 2024 release of Starfield, where it received similar negative reception However, Creations has also been praised as a mutually beneficial platform that allows modders to work with game developers and have their work promoted in game.
+The system was present in the 2024 release of Starfield, where it received similar negative reception.
+However, Creations has also been praised as a mutually beneficial platform that allows modders to work with game developers and have their work promoted in game.